Famous Books Written By Psychiatrists

 Takeaway

 The above books by famous psychiatrists can be valuable resources for learning more about psychiatry and mental health.
 Educating yourself about mental health disorders may help you recognize symptoms in yourself or others and understand how to support those living with one.
-If you’d like to learn more or if you have concerns about mental health, you may benefit from speaking to a licensed online therapist.
+If you’d like to learn more or if you have concerns about mental health, you may benefit from speaking to a licensed therapist online or in your area.

 Finding mental health support can be challenging